-Professor Bingchun Meng Director of the PhD Academy and ESRC Doctoral Training Partnerships at LSE
+Professor Bingchun Meng

+Director of the PhD Academy and ESRC Doctoral Training

+Partnerships at LSE

 Information on Welcome Week In your first few weeks at LSE, you will receive a lot of information about the School and your programme of study.
 If you miss anything, you can find it all again in this dedicated Your First Weeks webpage, which provides comprehensive information about what to expect after you arrive, how to open a bank account, what to do if you arrive early or late to LSE, how to set up your LSE IT account, where to find LSE support services, and much more.
 Specific information and guidance about your PhD programme and departmental activities will be provided by your academic department.
-A PhD Academy welcome session will also take place on 20 September.
+You can find a helpful list of PhD contacts in your academic department here.
+A PhD Academy welcome session will also take place on 25 September.
 You will receive an invitation with the details in due course.
 Finding your way around LSE To find your way around campus, you will initially need a map.
 LSE ID Cards You will be issued with an LSE ID card once you have completed on campus enrolment at the PhD Academy.
 This will allow you to enter the various School buildings, such as the LSE Library, which restrict public access.
 If you have any problems in using your LSE ID card, please contact the PhD Academy for assistance.
 International Students If you are an international student, you should be aware of the Student Advice and Engagement Team, which can provide you with advice on immigration rules and visas.
 For support in strengthening your English language skills, the Language Centre offers a range of courses and support specifically designed for international students.